 BONUS: Nevertheless (2021)

-This K-drama is currently still running, but it’s already gotten countless viewers swooning.
 Nevertheless stars “son of Netflix” Song Kang and Han So-hee, who you may already know from The World of the Married.

 Based on a webtoon (South Koreans do love their webtoons!) of the same name, the series focuses on a more modern and “realistic” take on romance between two art majors at university.
 Yu Na-bi is cynical about love due to a past relationship, but is still open to dating nevertheless.
-She soon meets Park Jae-on, a flirty bad boy who thinks dating is a total waste of time.
+She soon meets Park Jae-eon, a flirty bad boy who thinks dating is a total waste of time.

 There’s an instant, palpable attraction between the two — and they soon end up in a friends-with-benefits situation.
 Will their story end in a full-on romance, or will someone end up getting their heart broken?
-Stay tuned!

 Now, which of these kilig K-dramas do you plan to watch (or re-watch)?
 Surely, no one depicts romance as sweetly as the South Koreans do — and we’re absolutely living for it!
 If your fave K-drama romcoms aren’t on this list, we’d love to hear your recommendations in the comments section!